Consecration to Jesus Through Mary

 OLOP young adult group serves the community of Catholic adults in their 20’s and 30’s, supporting them in the continued growth of their faith, and development as stewards of the Church through Eucharistic Adoration, Fellowship, Catechesis, and spiritual reflection.

 For 8th graders and high-schoolers.
 The focus is on building strong Catholic Friendships with other teens that love their faith, and who want to grow closer to Christ.
-They receive st nd formation talks, enjoy games and play sports.
-They meet every 1 and 2 Saturday of the month from 7 pm – 9 pm.
+They receive faith formation talks, enjoy games, and play sports.
+They meet on Fridays (except for First Fridays) at the Friday Family Night starting with rosary at 6:30pm in the gym.

 For more information, contact the Office of Rel.
 Education at 408- 988-7543 or e-mail firstname.lastname@example.org